vishvAsa/vedAH_yajuH/meta/articles/yajurvedi-dominance.md

 Such is the Yajurvedī Prabhāva in the Dharma. //End Plus, we have Śatarudriyam, which has no equal & will have no equal. 😀

-• • •
-Missing some Tweet in this thread?
-You can try to force a refresh